 - proton pump inhibitors (PPIs)

-H2 blockers are available both as OTC products and by prescription.
-Some OTC H2 blockers include:
+H2 blockers are available OTC and by prescription.
+The OTC H2 blockers include:

 - cimetidine (Tagamet HB)